 In 2005, the government of Peru listed palo santo as critically endangered.
 The tree was considered an endangered species until 2019 when the International Union for the Conservation of Nature (IUCN) published its review.
 Palo santo’s status, they said, is “of least concern.”

 Next, conservation status can vary from country to country.
 This is the status of the species within certain borders and regions.
-In some areas, species may be overharvested or threatened by other problems.
+In some areas, species may be over-harvested or threatened by other problems.
 If the species is rare and only found in that region and threatened, then that puts it at greater risk for endangerment.
 The IUCN considers the species globally.
-The overall state in all the areas.
 Because it is critical in one area doesn’t mean it diminishing across the world.
 Palo santo, therefore, is not endangered.

 That doesn’t mean, however, that the public should freely purchase palo santo from any source or go on a buying spree.
 The tree’s habitat is threatened by change in use, logging, farming, and urbanization.
-Products used should still be ethical and sustainable.
+Products should still be ethical and sustainable.
 The products should come from naturally fallen trees.
 There should be no living or cut tree used.
 This should be done in fair trade and fair wages with locals and Indigenous peoples.
-The biggest thing to consider is that medicinal use of palo santo isn’t best from living trees, therefore people should look for companies using these sustainable processes of naturally fallen trees.

 Globally, palo santo isn’t endangered.
 However, it is especially important to ensure that products from Peru are ethically and sustainably sourced.

 Palo santo trees also contain resin.
-For most resin essential oils, the tree can be safely cut, the resin tapped, then chopped or powdered, and then distilled.
-With resin, where it becomes dangerous for the tree is when incisions are too large, too deep, and too repetitive and the tree doesn’t have a chance to recover.
+For most resin essential oils, the tree can be safely cut, and the resin tapped.
+The resin is then chopped or powdered and distilled.
+Sustainable practices are important for resin collecting.
+If incisions are too large, too deep, and too repetitive, the tree doesn’t have a chance to recover.

-Because the chemistry develops over time, living palo santo trees do not need to be and shouldn’t be cut for oil.
-The oil comes from the wood, which is chopped into sawdust and then distilled.
-You can purchase palo santo resin, like you can get frankincense resin, and burn that in a resin burner.
-However, the essential oil is from the wood.
+Because the chemistry develops over time, living palo santo trees do not need to be cut for oil or resin.
+The oil comes from the dead wood, which is chopped into sawdust and then distilled.
+The resin also comes from the tree after it has died.
+Incense sticks are made from the palo santo sawdust formed into cones.

 Limonene is a solvent of cholesterol and dissolves cholesterol-containing gallstones.
 Supports normal peristalsis, or natural movement of the intestines.
 Limonene also reduces anxiety, which is perhaps why it’s used most for spiritual reasons and during mediation.